diarra2339/diarra2339.github.io/_pages/about.md

   - /about.html
 ---

 My name is Diarra.
 I am a PhD student at Laval University under the supervision of <a href="https://www.pascalgermain.info/">Pascal Germain</a>.
-My research is about deriving theoretical guarantees for deep learning models, with a focus on deep generative models.
+The subject of my thesis is deriving theoretical guarantees for deep learning models, with a focus on deep generative models.
 In my work, I use tools from statistical learning theory, mainly PAC-Bayesian theory.

 My research interests include:
 * Statistical Learning Theory
-* PAC-Bayes
 * Deep Generative Models
 * Variational Inference
 * Neural Network Compression

+Although most of my work has been fairly theoretical, I am eager to apply my knowledge to solve practical problems.
+I am currently looking for industry positions.

 Updates
 ======